Interview with Pink Laces (Elijah Wahlberg and Ian Bradford)

 Today on What On What’s Good with Host Jovin Tardif, I am here with Pink Laces.
 Group members include Ian Bradford & Elijah Wahlberg.
-The duo just released their debut EP, Shelf Life.
+The duo just released their debut EP, Shelf Life with tracks including LOVE:MAYHEM and Mr. Zero Gravity.
 I had a great time vibing to the music while listening to it on my patio.
 The music videos are quite fun too.
 They have a very 90s look to them.
 Fun fact: Elijah’s dad is Donnie Wahlberg (New Kids on the Block, Blue Bloods).
 Today in our interview, we discussed how the group formed, some behind-the-scenes of making their music video, and much more.

 1. Tell us about your first interest in music?